circonus-labs/graphite-irondb/README.md

 * **0.0.2** (2017-05-25): fix queries where there is no data for one or more of the requested time series
 * **0.0.3** (2017-06-27): Add `CIRCONUS_TOKEN` support and `IRONDB_USE_DATABASE_ROLLUPS`
 * **0.0.4** (2017-06-28): Pass more info back to IRONdb on fetches so the database doesn't have to re-lookup metric ownership among the nodes
-* **0.0.5** (2017-09-01): Retry requests to irondb against different nodes if we encounter connection issues or timeouts on requests
+* **0.0.5** (2017-09-01): Retry requests to IRONdb against different nodes if we encounter connection issues or timeouts on requests
 * **0.0.6** (2017-09-11): Pass a timeout to IRONdb on all fetch operations.
 This requires IRONdb >= 0.9.8
 * **0.0.7** (2017-09-13): Use a separate connection timeout on all fetch operations.
 * **0.0.8** (2017-09-13): Introduce `IRONDB_MAX_RETRIES`